 It’s worth noting that in Australia, compliance and regulations can vary from State to State.
 If you’re hiring a truck to drive inter-state, it’s important to know your obligations and responsibilities.

 Because the driver is responsible for the safety of the truck and its load, Rentco have compiled a safety checklist for securing a load.

-- Make sure items are securely packed to prevent damage during transit, shrink wrap items transported by pallet.
-For irregular loads consider specialised crating.
+- Make sure items are securely packed to prevent damage during transit.
+Items that are being transported by pallet should be shrink wrapped.
+For irregular loads, consider specialised crating.

-- Ensure the vehicle has the capacity to accommodate the load, understand the capacity of load points and axles.
+- Ensure the vehicle has the capacity to accommodate the load and know the capacity of load points and axles.

-- Assess the safest way to secure the load, use slip mats if required.
+- Assess the safest way to secure the load and use slip mats if required.

-- If there are multiple drop offs, sequence loading to accommodate this.
+- If there are multiple drop offs, do sequence loading to accommodate this.

-- Confirm you have access to the right type of loading and unloading equipment and adequate assistance.
+- Confirm with your vehicle hire company whether you have access to the right type of loading and unloading equipment and adequate assistance.